fuzious/fuzious/readme.md

 -   🎓  I am a fourth year IIIT Vadodara CSE undergraduate.
 -   🔨  I am a blockchain - backend developer.
 -   💗  I love hackathons for bringing my ideas to life.
 Check out my org BakaOtaku for these projects.
-- 🏆 I have won Ocean DEC, Cosmos Hackatom India, HackTheHorizon by Harmony and several other hackathons.
+- 🏆 I have won Neo Frontier Launchpad Hackathon, Ocean DEC, Cosmos Hackatom India, HackTheHorizon by Harmony and several other hackathons.
 -   🚀  When free, you will find me playing Cricket or viewing CoinMarketCap